ErpNetDocs/webclient/introduction/index.md

 - [Favorite](./my-apps/favorites/index.md) - a shortcut to items of special interest at one-touch reach.

-# 2. Interface
+## 2. Interface

-## 2.1 Interface Symbols
+The ERP.net Web Client interface includes a range of intuitive symbols, elements, buttons that provide quick access to core functionality.

-The ERP.net Web Client interface includes a range of intuitive symbols that provide quick access to core functionality.
-Here are some of the most commonly used symbols:
+### 2.1 Interface Symbols

 - **Kebab menu (⋮)**: Opens a dropdown menu with contextual options.
 Typically located on the right side of a panel.
 - ⚙️ **Gearwheel**: Provides access to system or contextual settings.